+RECREATIONAL SPORTS.
 A comprehensive recreational sports program is available to LBCC students during the academic school year.
 Sports programs presently established include basketball, volleyball, slow pitch softball, billiards and tennis.
 Interested students may contact the Activities Center, AC 102.

-Associated Students of LBCC (ASLBCC):
+ASSOCIATED STUDENTS OF LBCC (ASLBCC).
 The Student Council provides opportunities for students to serve on college committees and earn credit for participating in leadership activities that enhance student life.
-The college also offers student leadership classes, which provide an opportunity for students to learn about specific leadership topics.
 The ASLBCC Council of Representatives is a student organization that serves as a representative and advisory group to faculty, administration and the board of education.